stephenrdoyle/stephenrdoyle/README.md

-# The Wallace Lab main website
+# The Doyle Lab main website

-This repository encodes the [lab website](https://ewallace.github.io/) with github pages / jekyll.
+This repository encodes the [lab website](https://stephenrdoyle-lab.github.io/) with github pages / jekyll.

 ##

 ### TODOS

-- See links (funders/collaborators) from home page, not just "About"
-- Add funder logos on main page
-- Make protocols point to the github protocols repository

-Also see Issues on [the github page](https://github.com/ewallace/ewallace.github.io).

 ## How to add content

-1. Fork the repository to your own github account using the "fork" button on [the site](https://github.com/ewallace/ewallace.github.io).
+1. Fork the repository to your own github account using the "fork" button on [the site](https://github.com/stephenrdoyle/stephenrdoyle-lab.github.io).
 If you previously created a fork, be sure to synchronize your fork with the main repository first.
 Instructions at  [How To Ensure Your GitHub Fork Is Up To Date](https://www.earthdatascience.org/courses/intro-to-earth-data-science/git-github/github-collaboration/update-github-repositories-with-changes-by-others/) explain how to do that from the command line or the github website.
 2. Clone your fork to your local computer (`git clone`)
 3. Create a new feature branch (`git branch feature-name`) and check it out (`git checkout feature-name`)
 4. Make your edits in a new feature branch, for example